 Most of your visitors fall into one of three categories.

-They could be one of the people looking for information that would allow them to understand better the problem they’re experiencing.
+- They could be looking for information that would allow them to better understand the problem they’re experiencing.
 They’re at the Awareness stage of the buying cycle.
 Their goal is to learn as much as possible about the problem, and discover if any solution could help them.

 You could, therefore, classify your content to match those specific needs.
 You could add all educational content into one category (i.e. BLOG or RESOURCES), have information about your services to reside in another section (i.e. SEO or SERVICES), and create a third category for pages that would convert a visitor into a lead (i.e. HIRE US).

-Site taxonomy might not seem like the most important factor affecting your site’s performance.
-And yet, poor content classification could lead to poor user experience and indexing issues.
-Both of which result in lower rankings.
+Site taxonomy might not seem like the most important factor affecting your site’s performance or your SEO; however, poor content classification could lead to poor user experience and indexing issues -- both of which result in lower rankings.